jacquelinegarrahan/nalms-minutes/10_26_20_timeline_review.md

 ## Timeline review
 ### Requirements deliverable
-* Give weights to requirements and divide into nice to have vs. need to have (w/ Matt Gibbs and William Colocho)
+* ACTION ITEM: Give weights to requirements and divide into nice to have vs. need to have (w/ Matt Gibbs and William Colocho)
-* Remove GUI requirements for configuration json/xml with clear formatting guidelines
+* ACTION ITEM: Remove GUI requirements in favor of configuration w/ json/xml and clear formatting guidelines

 ### Demo
 * First demo, aim to satisfy as many requirements as possible